On the faces of the tensor cone of symmetrizable Kac-Moody lie algebras: Proof of Theorem

-Since $Z(L)$ acts trivially on $C$, it acts by a character on any line bundle over $C$.
-The existence of the nonzero $Z(L)$-invariant section implies that this character is trivial for the restriction of $\Ni_{\alpha,i}$.
+Since $Z(L)$ acts trivially on~$C$, it acts by a character on any line bundle over~$C$.
+The existence of a nonzero $Z(L)$\yh-invariant section implies that this character is trivial for the restriction of~$\Ni_{\alpha,i}$.

 Write $\Ni_{\alpha,i}=\Li^-(\lambda_1)\otimes\Li^-(\lambda_2)\otimes\Li(\mu)$ and fix $\alpha_j\not\in\Delta(P)$.
-There exists $d>0$, such that $dx_j$ is the differential at $1$ of a one parameter subgroup of $Z(L)$.
-This one parameter subgroup acts with weight $\lambda_1(w_1x_{j})$, $\lambda_2(w_2x_{j}) $ and $-\mu(vx_j)$ on the fiber over $w_1\inv\uo^-$, $w_2\inv\uo^-$ and $v\inv\uo$ in $\Li^-(\lambda_1)$, $\Li^-(\lambda_2)$ and $\Li(\nu)$ respectively.
+There exists $d>0$, such that~$dx_j$~is the differential at~$1$ of a one parameter subgroup of~$Z(L)$.
+This one parameter subgroup acts with weight~$\lambda_1(w_1x_{j})$, $\lambda_2(w_2x_{j}) $ and $\yh-\mu(vx_j)$ on the fiber over~$w_1\inv\uo^-$, $w_2\inv\uo^-$ and $v\inv\uo$ in~$\Li^-(\lambda_1)$, $\Li^-(\lambda_2)$ and $\Li(\mu)$ respectively.
 Thus, the equality $I^j_{(w_1, w_2,v)}$ follows proving Proposition~\ref{prop:Niface}. \end{proof}

-\subsection{The line bundles $\Ni_{\alpha,i}$ and the lines $\bl_{\beta,j}$}
+\subsection{The line bundles~$\Ni_{\alpha,i}$ and the lines $\bl_{\beta,j}$}

-Recall the definition of the line $\bl_{\beta,j}$ from $\S$1.
-We now study the restriction of the line bundle $\Ni_{\alpha,i}$ to the lines $\bl_{\beta,j}$.
+Recall the definition of the line $\bl_{\beta,j}$ from~$\S$1.
+We now study the restriction of the line bundle~$\Ni_{\alpha,i}$ to the lines $\bl_{\beta,j}$.
 This will be used to apply Theorem~\ref{th:restCisom}.